AlexDuvalinho/geometric-gnns/README.md

 # Geometric-GNNs

 In this readme, you will find a list of Geometric GNNs for 3D atomic systems, (hopefully) maintained up-to-date by the community.
 For each method, we include its associated Geometric GNN family, tensor type and body order information.
-More details are provided in our [hitchhiker's guide](https://arxiv.org/abs/2312.07511). \
+Check out the accompanying paper for more details: [A Hitchhiker's Guide to Geometric GNNs for 3D atomic systems ](https://arxiv.org/abs/2312.07511).

 In the rest of the repository, you will find a [list of datasets for Geometric GNNs](https://github.com/AlexDuvalinho/geometric-gnns/blob/main/coding-libraries.md) as well as a [list of useful software libraries](https://github.com/AlexDuvalinho/geometric-gnns/blob/main/software.md).